DVM Behavioral Interview

 What is a behavioral interview?

 In the past, traditional interviews used to select veterinary candidates have focused on experience, largely ignoring the more enduring non-technical competencies.

 The behavioral interviewer is trained to objectively collect and evaluate information, using a series of questions that focus on the competencies required for success in the profession.
 A typical question in a behavioral interview would be, “Tell me about a time when…” This allows the candidate to illustrate knowledge, skills, and abilities by giving specific examples from past experiences, thus revealing the non-technical competencies a candidate has demonstrated in previous similar situations.
 Behavioral interviews have become quite popular in industry and business, as they have shown to be a much more effective indication of future performance than traditional interviews that ask a candidate to describe what he or she would do.

 What can I expect during my interview?

 Interviews will last approximately 60 minutes and consist of approximately 10 interview questions.
 Interviewees will be meeting with two individuals selected from a team of veterinary faculty, professional staff, alumni, and external veterinarians that have been trained in conducting a behavioral interview.
-The interview will take place around a table in an office or a conference room.
 The flow will be conversational in nature and members of the interview team may ask follow-up questions.
-This is a "blind" interview, meaning our interview team will not have had access to applicant files in advance.
+The interview team will not have had access to applicant files in advance.